Writing About Painful Experiences: Hurting, Healing, and Helping

 Step 2: Write a Healing Version

-Secondly, we need to write as we’re healing so that we can understand what we’re learning and how we’re growing through the pain.
+Secondly, we need to write as we’re healing so we can understand what we’re learning and how we’re growing through the pain.
 This helps us clarify our journey and speeds up the healing process.

 Step 3: Write a Helping Version